jneeven/SpotifySubscriber/README.md

 This tool is in a very early stage, and all contributions are very welcome.
 Feel free to submit a pull request if you think something can be improved.

+_If you are interested in receiving (additional) music suggestions or information on your listening behaviour, I suggest creating an account at https://www.last.fm/ and registering it with Spotify.
+Last.FM will track what songs you listen to and provide you with an overview of artists, tracks, genres, etc. It also creates a recommendation playlist you can listen to.
+I'm not too convinced by their recommendations, but their website provides a nice way to obtain listening data.
+I plan to develop a music recommendation AI in the future, and having this data is a nice starting point.
+If you would like to stay informed about this AI, follow my GitHub profile.
+Although it may use information obtained through SpotifySubscriber, I will probably publish it as a separate tool._

 # Instructions
 ## <a name="windows_executables"></a> Using the Windows executables
 ### Downloading the tool and creating a subscription playlist